ZenCleanz-Brain/ZC-Brain-Knowledge-Base/PUBLISHED FOLDERS MASTER/Products Related/5 elements/FIRE_-_Blood_and_Lymph.md

 **ZenCleanz FLOW Advantage:**
 - There is no cleanse that compares to ZenCleanz FLOW
 - We are running solo on this track
-- Seven days gives profound results
+- Thirty days gives profound results
 - Enzymes are systemic - so refined they can penetrate the bloodstream without effort
 - Cleanses from the inside and the out
 - It is simply revolutionary - nothing else exists that cleanses that deep